 Length: Twenty seven (27) Credit hours, two semesters

 - Pharmacy Tech Information Packet

 Purpose: The Pharmacy Technician program is designed to prepare students to assist and support licensed pharmacists in providing health care and medications to patients.
 Students will obtain a broad knowledge of pharmacy practice and be skilled in the techniques required to order, stock, package, prepare, and dispense medications under the supervision of a licensed pharmacist.
-Program graduates will be eligible to take the Virginia State Pharmacy Technician Exam as well as either national examination.
+Program graduates will be eligible to take the Virginia Pharmacy Technician Exam and prepared to take either national examination.

 - Complete the Application for Admission to PDCCC Pharmacy Technician Program (additional application).

-- Complete PDCCC placement tests in reading, mathematics, writing, and computer skills if necessary (see application).
+- Complete PDCCC placement tests in reading, mathematics, writing, and computer skills.
 If scores indicate, the applicant will be required to successfully complete developmental courses prior to admission to the pharmacy technician program.

-The curriculum includes learning experiences in class and in the laboratory, as well as a clinical experience.
+Program Requirements: The curriculum includes learning experiences in class and in the laboratory, as well as a clinical experience.
 Students must submit a separate application to the Pharmacy Technician Program for approval prior to beginning Pharmacy Technician courses.
-Students must complete a physical examination including required immunizations and a background check with drug screening prior to being assigned to a clinical site.
-Students must maintain a 2.0 grade point average (GPA).
+Students must complete a physical examination including required immunizations and a background check with drug screening.
+Students must maintain a 2.5 grade point average (GPA).